 Derivatives are valued at their fair value.
 The derivatives used are accounted for on the day the trade is conducted.
-Derivative financial instruments are recognized in the balance sheet in 'Current financial assets' or in 'Current financial debt'.
+Derivative financial instruments are recognized in the balance sheet in 'Current financial assets' or in 'Current financial liabilities'.
 The Group recognizes allowances for expected credit losses on financial instruments that are reported at amortized cost.
 The Group employs a permissible, simplified model of valuation allowances ('provision matrix') for trade receivables.
 In this valuation allowance table, expected losses on receivables are determined on the balance sheet date on the basis of past experience of default probability and of future-oriented expectations based on experience with the customers and market conditions.

 The Group considers a financial asset to be in default if it is unlikely that the borrower can pay his obligation to the Group in full without the Group having to take recourse to measures such as the realization of collateral.
-STANDARD APPLIED PRIOR TO JANUARY 1, 2018 Financial assets are classified in one of the following categories: